 • area search (multiple passes through your site, possibly crossing the same point more than once)

 Further training materials include Nature's Notebook Nuggets (https://www.usanpn.org/nn/observe/questionsanswered) (released 2015-16), and a Botany Primer (released 2015) and Phenophase Primer for Plants (first draft released 2017), which can be found on Our Reports page (https://www.usanpn.org/pubs/reports#Education).

 An instructor-led Local Phenology Leader Certification Course (https://www.usanpn.org/nn/groups/LPLcertification) has been offered since 2016 to train leaders of locally based, multi-observer phenology projects across the country.
-For individual observers, a self-paced Observer Certification Course (http://learning.usanpn.org) is offered (Module 1 released 2019; Modules 2 and 7 released late 2020), and observers who complete the course are flagged as "certified observers" in our database.
+For individual observers, a self-paced Observer Certification Course (http://learning.usanpn.org) was completed in 2022, and observers who successfully pass the course will be flagged as "certified observers" in our database.

 Click on the link for each older version for access to more detailed documentation.
 The dates each version were active are listed in parentheses.
 The most significant changes are bulleted here for each version.

 v2.11 (1/27/2023 to present)